sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 	>	- Use timers to schedule work to be done after particular amount of time or at periodic intervals.

 	- Implementing Timers
+		> A useful feature of Node.js and JavaScript is the ability to delay execution of code for the period of time.
+		>
+		> This can be useful for cleanup and refresh work that you do not want to always be running.
+		>
+		> You can implement three types of timers in Node.js: the timeout, interval, immediate timers.

 		- Delaying Work with Timeouts
 		- Performing Periodic Work with Intervals
 		- Performing Immediate Work with an Immediate Timer